-- How could [character & character] have dealt with their differences in a better way?
+- How could [character & character] have better dealt with their differences/conflict?

-- Could [character] have used different strategies to deal with their situation?
+- What other strategies could [character] have used to deal with their situation?

 - Did [character] take on board the opinions of others?
 Would it have made a difference?